PhilToolan/GE1-2020-2021-Assignment/README.md

 other visualisation.
 It consists of a trail renderer where its movement is controlled by the music.
 There is also a sphere with the same material on it that is used in the retrowave scene.
 A light is shone from the trail onto the ball, as it gets to the emmissive part of the material it shines brighter thanks to a bloom effect on the camera from postprocessing, this a nice effect which adds to the spectacle of the scene.
+#### The Cameras
+Like in Pong Effect, there is two cameras used and they are layered on each other.
+The camera for audioviz2 is set as depth only and is layered on top of the main camera which sees the tunnel.

+## What I am most proud of
+I am most proud of the tunnel system.
+It took a lot of time and headaches to implement but I believe the result I came out with looks great.